Sushil-vm/netflix-gpt/OneDrive/Desktop/newProject/ui/netflix-gpt/README.md

 -Fetch Data for Trailer Video
 -Update Store with Trailer Video Data
--Embbeded the Youtube Video and make it autoplay and mure -Tailwind Classes to make Main Container looj awesome
+-Embbeded the Youtube Video and make it autoplay and mure -Tailwind Classes to make Main Container look awesome -Build Secondary Component

 # Features